dacarlin/enzyme-design-kit/README.md

 ## Notes

-It's got a lot of scientific Python dependencies.
-For this reason, it's required that you install the [Anaconda Python distribution](https://www.continuum.io/downloads).
++ It's got a lot of scientific Python dependencies.
+For this reason, the prereqs are [Anaconda Python distribution](https://www.continuum.io/downloads) with [Flask](http://flask.pocoo.org) installed